bramtayl/Justly/README.md

 ### Ratios

 In Justly, you write ratios as a a rational fraction (integer / integer).
-The numerator will be omitted if it is one.
+The numerator will be omitted if it is one, and the denominator will be omitted if it is one.
 Therefore:

 - "" represents the ratio 1
 - "/2" represents the ratio $\frac{1}{2}$